-The general education requirement for an Associate Degree from Solano Community College includes a 3 unit Cross-Cultural Studies course, either current or future, may be used by students to satisfy this requirement even if that course first appears in a Catalog subsequent to the beginning of the student's course of study.
+The general education requirement for an Associate Degree from Solano Community College includes a 3 unit Cross-Cultural Studies course.
+Any Cross-Cultural Studies course, either current or future, may be used by students to satisfy this requirement even if that course first appears in a Catalog subsequent to the beginning of the student's course of study.